 Keep the guitar in an environment with normal humidity.
 In the winter, with a furnace or radiators running much of the season, humidity is literally cooked out of the air.

 Nature loves a balance.
-In an overly-dry environment, what happens is the woods of your guitar surrender their natural moisture content in a futile effort to humidify your room.
-And this is Really Bad for the guitar.
+In an overly-dry environment, the woods of your guitar surrender their natural moisture content in a futile effort to humidify your room.
+This can be damaging to the guitar.